 - Camera with telephoto lens – Africa will be dusty, so it’s important to minimize the number of lens changes

 - Camera wrap or bag insert to eliminate the need for a dedicated camera bag (unless you plan on carrying more than one camera body and lens).
 The insert can go in your carry-on bag, and can be put into a smaller bag on safari.
-We use a basic wrap for our dSLR but also pack in an Ape Case cubeze insert.
+We use a basic wrap for our dSLR but also pack an Ape Case cubeze insert for our shoulder bag.

 - iPad or small laptop to review and backup images [optional]